prakash122/NodeBlog/blogs/NPM.md

 	MyNodePrjt-$  touch app.js

 Lets say that we require installing a node module called express, which is a simple MVC web framework for NodeJS.
-We can do that using "**npm install module_name**".
+We can do that using `npm install module_name`.
 Now the module will be installed for this project.
-If you need to make a global installation you will need to add a parameter **-g**
+If you need to make a global installation you will need to add a parameter `-g`

 	MyNodePrjt-$  npm install express
 	MyNodePrjt-$  npm install -g express